simanerush/simanerush.com/Content/posts/sharing-files.md

 This will successfully present a share sheet with a correct name for the PDF and a preview image!
 Note that once you save it, the name of the file will be preserved, too!

+Thank you for reading, and I hope you enjoyed this article! 💛